yummy2108/FER-global-local-network/README.md

 3. Run 'productPKLforCKplus.py' to preprocess CK+ dataset and save in a '.pkl' file.

 4. Run 'productPKLforOuluCasIA.py' to preprocess Oulu-CASIA dataset and save in a '.pkl' file.

+We develop part of the preprocessing code from [Tang Yan's work](https://github.com/Firesontang/Geometric-Convolutional_for_fera)

+## Network Training
+The main code is in 'Train_FER' directory.
+1. We use deformable cnn in our network.
+We thanks [OuYang Wei](https://github.com/oeway/pytorch-deform-conv) for the pytorch implementation.

+2. Run 'train_ck.py' for training and testing CK+ datasets.

+3. Run 'train_Oulu.py' for training and testing Oulu-CASIA datasets.